Portion/Yield:Serves 10 -12 (25cm cake)

 - 30ml milk

-Preheat the oven to 160°C, grease 2 x 25cm cake tins and lightly dust with flour.
+Preheat the oven to 160°C, grease and line a 25cm cake tin and lightly dust with flour.

 Weigh the sugar, vanilla seeds and oil into a large mixing bowl, use an electric mixer to whisk the sugar and oil till light and fluffy.